cyverseuk/Documentation/Agave_app.md

 **IMPORTANT UPDATE**: in Docker version 1.12 the `SHELL` instruction was added.
 This allows the default shell used for the shell form of commands to be overridden (at build time too).
 Use it as follows:
 `SHELL ["/bin/bash", "-c"]`

+####<div id="condor">Condor integration</div>

 The HPC is using HTCondor, so the JSON file alone is not enough to run the app: a `wrapper.sh` script (to handle the variables and determine the actual command to be run) and a `HTCondorSubmit.htc` script are needed.
-The wrapper script has to perform all the checks that the Agave API doesn't support (mutually inclusive or exclusive parameters for example).
-It may be useful to use the wrapper script to delete any new files that is not needed from the working directory, to avoid it to be transferred back to the DE.
 The HTCondorSubmit.htc file will be in the following form:
 ```
 universe                = docker